 As a rule, police officers cannot use deadly force except in the most dire of circumstances such as in Immediate Defense of Life or IDOL.
 For this defense to apply, the officer must have reasonable grounds to believe that he is facing imminent death or serious bodily harm.

 The other person must have a deadly weapon to justify the killing.
 When a knife is involved, the distance between the person holding the knife and the police officer must be so close that the officer reasonably believes that it could be a deadly situation.

 Not all incidents of police brutality are death cases.
 Police brutality may also involve excessive force from the use of fists, a taser, baton, or handcuffs.
 As a rule, an officer is allowed to arrest a person when he has a reasonable belief that the person being arrested has committed a crime, is committing a crime, or is about to commit a crime.

-If an arrest is made without probable cause and the police handcuffs you, you may be entitled to compensation for use of excessive force or police brutality.
+If an arrest is made without probable cause and the police handcuff you, you may be entitled to compensation for the use of excessive force or police brutality.

 POLICE BRUTALITY INJURIES

 A person who is involved in an incident of police brutality may suffer physical injuries such as broken bones, a head injury, a soft tissue injury, or death.

 Due to the significant time, effort, and resources required to pursue a case of police misconduct, a competent civil rights police misconduct attorney first looks for serious injury before filing a lawsuit and litigating a case.
 Police brutality basically encompasses all aspects of excessive force and excessive use of authority.

 Civil rights lawyer Peter Goldstein has been practicing criminal defense for many years.
 He represented clients in juvenile cases where a judge decides the case in jury trials.